-Responses: April 26, 2013
+Responses: May 29, 2013

-Not later than the exchange date, all parties must exchange each party's list of all terms for which that party intends to request construction by the court during summary judgment motions practice.
-The next date is the deadline to exchange proposed constructions.
+Not later than the exchange date, all parties must exchange each party's list of all terms for which that party intends to request construction by the court during summary judgment motions practice, along with its proposed constructions.
 Not later than the response deadline, a party may supplement and amend its disclosures.
 These documents should not be filed with the court.
 The court no longer holds claims construction hearings.
 The court will consider and rule on requests for claims construction as part of the summary judgment motions practice.